quinnzaballa/kamakiri/README.md

 To update the `.config` do this command:~~
 <br><br>

-Do this if you want to change more in your current `.config`
+Do this if you want to change more in your current `.config` (skip if youre only going to compile without changing the `.config`, specifically saying just copy the config file to the linux-`kernel version` folder and proceed making the kernel)
 <br>

 ```